Can testosterone help with menopause?

 Our Menopause Survey 2023 found that 36% of women who had tried TRT rated it as invaluable as a menopause treatment — a similar percentage (44%) to that of women who considered conventional hormone replacement therapy (HRT) to be invaluable.

-However, experts have called for caution in portraying testosterone as a wonder drug for the complex issues women can go through during perimenopause (the transition period leading up to menopause).
+However, experts have called for caution in portraying testosterone as a wonder drug for the complex issues women can go through during perimenopause.

-Although there’s evidence for testosterone treatment helping to improve distressing low libido (known as hypoactive sexual desire disorder or HSDD) in women, there’s not enough evidence at the moment to recommend its use for other menopausal symptoms such as low mood, fatigue, or brain fog [BMS/Women’s Health Concern].
+Although there’s evidence for testosterone treatment helping to improve distressing low libido (known as hypoactive sexual desire disorder or HSDD) in women, the BMS reports more research is needed in relation to its use for other menopausal symptoms.

 Can my GP prescribe testosterone for menopause?